 - Opus 12's (Stanford) core invention is a device, incorporating novel CO2 splitting catalysts, that recycles carbon dioxide into cost-competitive chemicals and liquid fuels.
 The technology bolts onto any source of CO2 emissions, and with only water and electricity as inputs, transforms that CO2 into some of the world's most critical chemical products: a $300 billion global opportunity.
 With a FLOW Rocket Fund award and support from SoCal Gas, Opus 12 is moving into a major field trial, aimed at converting CO2 emitted from a power plant into more commercially valuable methane.

 - PowerFlex, (California Institute of Technology, acquired in 2019 by EDF Renewables North America) has based its novel EV charging system on advanced Caltech research on optimizing power flow.
 Powerflex is deploying its innovative adaptive charging network (ACN) for electric vehicles that provides desired charging capacity at a fraction of infrastructure and operating costs.
 ACN provides real-time measurement, communication and control, and can smooth out the irregular power peaks delivered by renewable energy sources.
 Using FLOW Rocket Fund dollars to scale its first prototypes, PowerFlex has since deployed hundreds of units, working with Caltech and JPL, the Hilton Inn hotel chain and Google.
-The company recently signed a manufacturer's MOU, and in 2017 won a coveted Wells Fargo IN2 award to further refine its product.
+In the company 2017 won a coveted Wells Fargo IN2 award to further refine its product.

 - Viper Irrigation LLC, (US Air Force Academy, CO) is developing a novel irrigation system that injects water, fertilizer and pesticides directly into a tree or vine on demand.
 As the plant transpires, negative pressure is created in the xylem tubes; this allows climate and agronomic cycles to automatically regulate water consumption according to need.
 Early tests show water consumption reduced by 85%, and the developers anticipate the system will have other benefits such as eliminating runoff, as well as the percolation of fertilizers and chemicals into groundwater supplies.
 The young company completed its initial product design with FLOW Rocket Fund support, and is poised to begin field trials with a 600 acre citrus grower.